HJain13/plan-it/README.md

     * [MongoDB](https://www.mongodb.com/download-center?jmp=nav#community)

-2. Run the following scripts in the root project folder
+2. Run the following scripts in the root project folder as well as frontend folder

     * `npm install`